Saurabh Singh (Chhattisgarh politician)

-Saurabh Singh (born 25 July 1974) is an Indian Politician and former Member of Legislative Assembly of Akaltara.
+Saurabh Singh (born 25 July 1974) is an Indian politician and former member of Legislative Assembly of Akaltara.
 He is a member of Bharatiya Janata Party.

 Political career

-Singh first contested 2008 Assembly election from Akaltara on Bahujan Samaj Party's ticket and won.
+Singh first contested the 2008 assembly election from Akaltara on Bahujan Samaj Party's ticket and won.
 In July 2013, Saurabh left Bahujan Samaj Party.
 He joined Indian National Congress in 2013 and left in 2014.
-He joined Bharatiya Janata Party in 2014 and contested 2018 Assembly election on BJP ticket and was again elected as MLA by defeating Richa Jogi (daughter in law of former CM Ajit Jogi).
+He joined Bharatiya Janata Party in 2014 and contested the 2018 assembly election on BJP ticket and was again elected as MLA by defeating Richa Jogi (daughter in law of former CM Ajit Jogi).